Search by Keyword

 (Carl Perkins)

 In the early '60s when the concept of a self-contained band was brand new, most groups still had only one lead singer, with the rest of the members consigned to backing vocals if they showed any aptitude for it.
 Generally the rest of the players in the group were non-singing instrumentalists.
 The drummer was usually one of these, content to contribute musically while leaving the spotlight to others.
 Unless they were playing a solo (and these were rare), the drummer was usually the least noticed in any lineup, all the way back to pop music's origins in the early part of the 20th century.
-With only a couple of exceptions mostly during the swing era, the drummer was never the star of the band, and certainly nobody ever expected the drummer to also be a good singer.
+With only a couple of exceptions mostly during the swing era (such as with Buddy Rich), the drummer was never the star of the band, and certainly nobody ever expected the drummer to also be a good singer.

-was quite a revolutionary thing in the early '60s for a band to have all of their members sing lead vocals.
+It was quite a revolutionary thing in the early '60s for a band to have all of their members sing lead vocals.
 Even vocal groups, such as The Four Seasons, The Beach Boys and folk groups like The Kingston Trio, mostly followed the formula of having one lead singer with the others singing background.
 But an actual band would comprise a lead vocalist who usually stood up front and, if he played an instrument, it most likely would be rhythm guitar.

 This all changed with the arrival of The Beatles.
 The difference was that all four Beatles were becoming very popular individually as "Beatlemania" set in.
 And whereas British audiences were quite content to consider Ringo Starr as the fourth Beatle in the background, he was arguably becoming the most popular member of the band in America in 1964.